b3nThomas/ekm-product-inventory-updater/README.md

 ### EKM Auth
   - Create a file in the `app` folder called `auth.json`
   - Copy the content from `./app/auth.json.template` into your new file
-  - Update the field values to match that of the [EKM-API feature section](https://youraccount.30.ekm.net/ekmps/shops/features_api.asp)
+  - Update the field values to include your EKM login credentials
   - These credentials are ignored by .git so will only ever exist on your local machine 👍

 ## Input CSV file